 Is the Schengen Zone the Same as the European Union?

-No. There are several non-EU countries in the Schengen Zone and a few EU countries that have opted out.
+There are several non-EU countries in the Schengen Zone and a few EU countries that have opted out of the Schengen agreement.
 See the full list below.

-Are all Schengen Zone Countries in the Euro?
+Do All Schengen Zone Countries Use the Euro?

 Is a Spain Visa Valid for the Whole of the Schengen Zone?